VAMS: Verifiable Auditing of Access to Confidential Data: Related Work

-A more promising line of work is techniques based on differential privacy~\cite{diffpriv}.
+A more promising line of work is based on differential privacy~\cite{diffpriv}.
 Such schemes have been studied extensively in the past years and have been proven to be secure in a variety of settings~\cite{dpsurvey}.
-However, they still impose trade offs between privacy and utility~\cite{alvim2011differential}, as well as one-shot and continuous observation~\cite{dwork2010differential}.
+However, they still impose trade-offs between privacy and utility~\cite{alvim2011differential}, as well as one-shot and continuous observation~\cite{dwork2010differential}.
 Achieving a meaningful privacy parameter can also be hard in practice~\cite{lee2011much}, particularly when the aim is to provide a general solution like ours.
 This problem is tackled by Chen et al.~\cite{chen2011publishing}, who take into consideration the underlying dataset to provide stronger privacy guarantees and increased utility.
-However, none of these solutions provide verifiability, thus making it hard for the public to verify the integrity of the published data or statistics.
-In fact, the analyst who adjusts the noise term may accidentally or intentionally sample from distributions that drastically skew the statistics computed~\cite{verdp}.
-Narayan et al.~\cite{verdp} solve this problem with a scheme that uses a subset of Fuzz~\cite{HaeberlenPN11} to generate publicly verifiable validity proofs.
-Unfortunately, VerDP has limited expressiveness and severely constrains the access to the dataset.
-More specifically, once the \textit{privacy budget} of a particular dataset gets depleted, no further queries or analysis can be conducted.
-This may exclude researchers from using the data and prevent the application of novel analysis techniques on older, depleted datasets.